Jennifer Lopez On Balancing Motherhood And Her Career: ‘It Was Crazy’

 It seems Jennifer is always on the go and this past week was no different, as E!
 News revealed that Lopez recently joined Giuseppe Zanotti for their joint shoe capsule collection debut at the Beverly Hills Neiman Marcus location.
 During the event, the Shades of Blue boss was asked how she juggles parenting, along with so many different entertainment projects and now a new venture into fashion design.

-Lopez reveals that she does get overwhelmed from time to time and, occasionally, that causes her to err as a parent.
+Lopez reveals that she does get overwhelmed from time to time, and occasionally, that causes her to err as a parent.

 “I came in from my first two appointments and I had to start getting ready for this and when I left, [my kids] were eating hot dogs and I was like okay, I’m going to let that go,” Jennifer says.
 “And then I got back and they suggested tacos for dinner and I said no!
 We’re going to do chicken breasts.
 We’re going to make a cobb salad.
 You can have a little bread and butter but come on.”